The legal process for dealing with employment problems

 What will the Employment Relations Authority do after I apply to it?

-The Authority can contact either side to clarify any points made in their statements.
+The ERA can contact either side to clarify any points made in their statements.
 It may also hold a pre-investigation conference, by telephone or some other way, to resolve some issues or discuss procedures for investigating the problem.

 What happens at an investigation meeting?

-In any investigation meeting, the Authority can:
+In any investigation meeting, the ERA can:

 - require (“summons”) any person, such as a witness, to appear before it